ler.gw_source_population.cbc_source_parameter_distribution

 Array of redshift values.

-Class object (of FunctionConditioning) for source frame masses, with rvs/sampler as callback.
+Class object (of FunctionConditioning) for source frame primary mass, with rvs/sampler as callback.
 Can also be a user defined callable sampler.

 The class object contains the following attribute methods:

-• rvs: returns random samples from the density profile slope distribution
+• rvs(size): returns random samples from the primary mass distribution.

 Returns: